Delete

 -d '{

-"name": "remove_person",
+"query_name": "remove_person",

-"params": {"name": "Alice"}
+"params": {"name": "Alice"},

 }'Deleting edges

 Edges are deleted the same way.
-Use the edge type name and a where clause:
+Use the edge type name and a where clause.

-query remove_knows($person_a: String, $person_b: String) {
+query remove_knows_from($person: String) {

-delete Knows where src = $person_a
+delete Knows where from = $person

-}Where clause
+Where clause

 The where clause supports the same operators as update: